 obsessive tester

-22 Best Cleansers for Every Single Skin Type
+19 Best Cleansers for Every Single Skin Type, According to Cut Editors

 Photo-Illustration: by The Cut; Photos: Retailers

 Cleansing is the first step of any solid skin-care routine.
-But finding a cleanser that doesn’t damage your skin barrier by stripping it of its natural oils is the most important part of picking out a formula, says esthetician and founder of Monastery Athena Hewett.
+Finding a cleanser that doesn’t damage your skin barrier by stripping it of its natural oils is the most important part of picking out a formula, says esthetician and founder of Monastery Athena Hewett.
 You want to set the rest of your products up for success — and not emerge from crouching over the sink with skin that feels tight, dry, or irritated.
+But preferences vary based on skin types and concerns, so we asked the Cut editors to share their all-time favorites.

 If your skin is desert-level dry, Dr. Sheilagh Maguiness, a board-certified dermatologist and co-founder of Stryke Club, suggests hypoallergenic formulas with glycerin and hyaluronic acid to lock in moisture.
 She says balms are great for drier skin types, because they’re formulated with rich hydrating oils.